jnocon/HRLA12-MVP-Nocon/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

   Did your 2016 suck?
 Let us know why.
-After submitting your reasoning, the 2016 Perpective Manipulator will use a complex and secret algorithim to shed light on why your 2016 wasn't so bad after all!
+After submitting your reasoning, the 2016 Perspective Manipulator will use a complex and secret algorithim to shed light on why your 2016 wasn't so bad after all!
 ## Problem ##
   > Describe the problem your product solves.